Philadelphia Area Drivers React To 'Honestly Ridiculous' Gas Prices

 WILLIAMSTOWN, N.J.
 (CBS) — As people anticipate even higher gas prices due to the ongoing war in Ukraine, they’re doing what they can to reduce pain at the pump.
 At BJ’s Wholesale Club in Northeast Philadelphia, customers are lining up to save with gas prices still under $4 per gallon.

 Gas prices in New Jersey jumped 14 cents overnight.
-Drivers are now questing how much more they can afford to pay.READ MORE: Philadelphia Named Best City To Celebrate Saint Patrick's Day, Report Finds
+Drivers are now questing how much more they can afford to pay.READ MORE: Uber Driver Grazed By Bullet During Fairmount Shooting: Philadelphia Police

 “I got a 45-minute drive to and from work every day and that $20 definitely ain’t 20-ing like it used to,” driver DJ Camp said with a laugh.